For school administrators considering partnering with HMI

 In many ways building a relationship with HMI is easier for public school administrators/teachers than independent school ones.
 Without questions around tuition remission and spot-saving, it is often a much simpler process for public school students to study away at HMI.
 The most important considerations are around credit and graduation requirements.

 HMI is fully-accredited by the Association of Colorado Independent Schools, a subsidiary of the National Association of Independent Schools.
-As such, all public schools are required to accept our credit towards graduation requirements as if a student had transferred in from a local private school.
+As such, almost all public schools will accept our credit towards graduation requirements as if a student had transferred in from a local private school.

 We recommend that interested students view our Curriculum Guide online and work with their counselor to ensure that the courses they take at HMI allow them to meet their graduate requirements.